 “Binaural Beats Meditation” is our branded term for our advanced music therapy.
 We were pioneers in coining the term during our research and development process.

 It's important to note that not all binaural beats music is specifically created for meditation and relaxation.
 However, as shown in the diagram, many of its applications are associated with inducing a relaxed and meditative state of mind.

 We developed this term for 3 key reasons:

 1. Binaural beats music is generally designed to entrain the brain in a similar way to that of meditation; a state often referred to as mindful awareness in the present moment.

 2. Our music is accompanied by ambient, relaxing music, often featuring nature-inspired soundscapes.
 This is similar to the sound design used in standard meditation music.

-We hope you now better understand how binaural beats work.
-You can get started by compiling your own listening program from our store.
+We hope you now have a clearer understanding of how binaural beats work.
+You can begin your journey by selecting your desired programs from our store.